manassaloi/manassaloi.github.io/_posts/2021-03-15-apple-m1-saga.markdown

 ![Planet proof](/assets/img/planetproof.png)

-Instead of fighting more, I just decided to cut my loss and come back home.
+Note: They had claimed that they could not reproduce the pop up inspite of keeping my laptop for 10 days.
+Instead of fighting more, I just decided to cut my losses and come back home.

 **Lessons learned:**
 1. AppleCare+ is useless here in India.
 I paid 22K for nothing.